zowe/docs-site/docs/user-guide/cli-db2plugin.md

 ### Installing from an online registry

-If you installed Zowe CLI from **online registry**, complete the following steps:
+Complete the following steps if you installed Zowe CLI from **online registry**:

+1. If you are installing the plug-in on an Apple computer that contains an M1 (or later architecture) processor, complete the steps in [M1 processor installation](../user-guide/cli-db2-install-m1.md).
+If not, continue to Step 2.

-1. Open a command line window and issue the following command:
+2. Open a command line window and issue the following command:

     ```
     zowe plugins install @zowe/db2-for-zowe-cli@zowe-v2-lts